josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 But again: this is my personal site, and so the tool I _like_ the most is an important factor.
 So while SvelteKit might arguably be a little overkill, personally, I think it's the most fun.

+#### How does the code compare?

+The natural next question is: how does the old Vue code compare to the newer Svelte code?
+Is it shorter/better/more readable?

+That's actually a really tricky question to answer, for a few reasons.

+At a high level, yes: most of the components that were direct conversions from Vue to Svelte seem to be about 15% shorter than their Vue counterparts.
+But most of the site isn't directly analogous anymore; it's got TypeScript added, and it's been refactored.
+(For example, to add the code to make page transitions work.)

+A _lot_ of it is different now: the colorful square grid in the header and footer work completely differently now for better performance; layouts have changed; new pieces have been added and old removed.
+While the site _looks_ mostly the same as before, it's _very_ different behind the scenes.

+That all makes the question of "is it better?" really hard to answer.
+But I _like_ it better (even the parts that are more verbose), and I think that's the most important part.